Exploring Microservices With Play and Akka

 Akka employs the actor model for organizing the computation, which means that the code is divided into units, called actors, that perform the computation manipulating only their own mutable state and communicating with each other using immutable messages.
 The system of actors is connected into a hierarchical structure which gives the immense power of the implied supervision strategies, failure tolerance and contextualizing components by their names.

 Recently, I’ve stumbled upon a great transcript of a podcastwith Jonas Bonér, the CTO of Typesafe, where he discusses microservices in detail and what he thinks of the microservices, including the qualities that make a microservices architecture successful.
-This is exactly the information we need for this post!

 Key Properties of Microservices

 Jonas Bonér, CTO of Typesafe, lists the following as key properties in a microservices architecture: